-residential As Jersey Village begins to experience infill redevelopment in its ETJ, the streets and open existing grid network of long, narrow blocks north of FM 529 will alternative provide the basis for continued industrial use, but also the base network modes of for potential redevelopment.
-As it does, a connected network of transportation. collector class routes should be considered in order to reduce travel In 2020 the City time along key corridors, allow for increases in vehicle use, and allow for Council passed safe passage of pedestrians and bikes in addition to cars and trucks.
-A supporting connected collector network would reduce corridor peaking characteristics, adjacent land uses, traffic signal parameters, impedances on the arterial network, but also serve to provide for driver types, signage, pavement conditions, road design elements, and neighborhood connectivity as well as allow corridors for bike/ access control.
-In this section, traffic volumes are reported to track pedestrian opportunities.
-Thoroughfare network expansion to the east average conditions at the time of the plan.

-would also serve to facilitate access/circulation to growth occurring in the eastern ETJ sector.
+residential As Jersey Village begins to experience infill redevelopment in its ETJ, the streets and open existing grid network of long, narrow blocks north of FM 529 will alternative provide the basis for continued industrial use, but also the base network of for potential redevelopment.
+As it does, a connected network of collector class routes should be considered in order to reduce travel In 2020 the City time along key corridors, allow for increases in vehicle use, and allow for passed safe passage of pedestrians and bikes in addition to cars and trucks.
+A pedestrian opportunities.
+Thoroughfare network expansion to the east average conditions at the time of the plan. would also serve to facilitate access/circulation to growth occurring in the eastern ETJ sector.